othorizedshogun/othorizedshogun.github.io/about/index.md

 <!-- I [build things](https://github.com/othorizedshogun). -->

-Some days, I find myself navigating an endless brain maze, wading through the vast corpus I've been exposed to throughout my life, striving to push out reified expressions.
+Some days, I find myself navigating an endless brain maze, wading through the vast corpus I've been exposed to all my life, striving to push out reified expressions.
 On other occassions, I'm immersed in passionate conversations with friends.
 Then there are days like today, where I'm here, conveying thougths as much as the pen will allow, hoping you gain my insights, perhaps a universe more if your mind permits.